 Given the need for an NFC bump for this method of provisioning there are some limitations:

-The arguably more flexible but geekier option is the DPC identifier introduced in Android 6.0 Marshmallow.
-Essentially when prompted to add or create an account on a freshly wiped (or directly from the box) device, rather than pop in a Google account such as email@example.com, the user/administrator/device provisioner would type in afw#dpc, where DPC would be the EMM solution being enrolled into:
+Otherwise referred to as EMM Token, the arguably more flexible but geekier option is the DPC identifier introduced in Android 6.0 Marshmallow.
+Essentially when prompted to add or create an account on a freshly wiped (or directly from the box) device, rather than pop in a Google account such as firstname.lastname@example.org, the user/administrator/device provisioner would type in afw#dpc, where DPC would be the EMM solution being enrolled into, for example:

 Utilising this method foregoes the need for the device to be local to administrators and requires no additional provisioning device.
 It is however less straightforward and more prone to user-error, so clear communications need to be in place to minimise support requests when users are typing awf#dpc or other simple typos.

-In Android 7.0 Nougat, the ability to provision a device with a QR code was added for both local and remote provisioning.
+In Android 7.0 Nougat, the ability to provision a device with a QR code was introduced for both local and remote provisioning for OEMs who choose to support it (most do).
 By tapping on Welcome 6 times when the device boots into the setup Wizard, it will prompt the device to connect to WIFI and start QR enrolment, downloading a QR reader with which to scan an EMM enrolment code such as this one for MobileIron (and it will scan, if you’d like to try, however you’ll need a MobileIron Core to complete enrolment):

 Guides for all three of the above work-managed provisioning methods can be found here: Android enterprise provisioning guides